DavidZWZ/LLMInit/README.md

-# LLMInit: A Free Lunch from Large Language Models for Selective Initialization of Recommendation
+# LLMInit: Selective Initialization from Large Language Models for Recommendation

 This is the Pytorch Implementation for LLMInit.